 Even though humans no longer walk on all fours, it was plain to even the skeptics about our ancestry to see that, like all other warm-blooded hairy animals, human females lactate.

-Due to this, Linnaeus latched on to the term Mammalia to describe us and our fellow mammals, from the latin mamma, meaning breast, in the tenth edition of his Systema Naturae in 1758.
+Due to this, Linnaeus latched on to Mammalia to describe our fellow mammals and us from the Latin mamma, meaning breast, in the tenth edition of his Systema Naturae in 1758.

 Some naturalists contemporary with Linnaeus kept using Quadrupedia, and other would-be taxonomists tried their own catchy names over the years, such as Pilifera, which means having hair.
 None of these caught on, and we are still called mammals today.

-Furthermore, Linnaeus’ insistence on linking humans to other mammals had a profound effect on the way we look at ourselves as a species.
+Furthermore, Linnaeus’ insistence on linking humans to other mammals profoundly affected the way we look at ourselves as a species.

 Social Motive for Linnaeus’ Naming

-Despite the link between humans and other mammals as regards lactation, it is a bit odd that Linnaeus chose to focus on that as the nomenclature for a huge chunk of the animal population.
+Despite the link between humans and other mammals regarding lactation, it is a bit odd that Linnaeus chose to focus on that as the nomenclature for a huge chunk of the animal population.

-There are many clearer options for names (such as the pilifera that his French contemporary favored to highlight the hairiness of mammals), or more poetic names.
+There are many clearer options for names (such as the pilifera that his French contemporary favored highlighting mammals’ hairiness), or more poetic names.